|Nutritional Guidelines (per serving)|

 - Garnish: powdered sugar

-- Use a heart shaped cookie cutter to cut out about 10-12 large hearts (depending on the size of your cookie cutter and how large you rolled out the puff pastry dough)
+Use a heart shaped cookie cutter to cut out about 10 to 12 large hearts (depending on the size of your cookie cutter and how large you rolled out the puff pastry dough)

-- Place the hearts on a sheet of parchment paper on a baking sheet.
+Place the hearts on a sheet of parchment paper on a baking sheet.
 Make sure the edges of the hearts aren't touching.
-Prick the center of each heart with a fork multiple times, leaving about a 1/8th of an inch border that is not pricked.
-This step is very important, without it the center will puff up too much and the Nutella will spill over!
+Prick the center of each heart with a fork multiple times, leaving about 1/8-inch for the border that is not pricked.
+This step is very important, without it the center will puff up too much and the Nutella will spill over.

-- Place about a teaspoon of Nutella over each pricked center.
-Top with 2-3 raspberries.
+Place about 1 teaspoon of Nutella over each pricked center.
+Top with 2 to 3 raspberries.
 Repeat with remaining hearts.